 The contraception rule, like Title VII and other anti-discrimination measures, is a purposeful effort to address the vestiges of gender discrimination.
 And like those other anti-discrimination laws, this rule is being resisted in the name of religion.
-Appellants defend the Final Rules-both in the way they were issued and their substance-on the ground that employers and universities should be entitled to evade the mandates of the law based on their religious beliefs.
-As discussed supra, the argument that religious belief justifies discrimination, the denial of rights, or the relinquishment of benefits is an old, discredited theory that should, once again, be rejected.
+Appellants defend the Final Rules on the ground that employers and universities should be entitled to evade the mandates of the law based on their religious beliefs.
+As discussed supra, the argument that religious belief justifies